Tower defense: Precursors

 The tower defense genre can trace its lineage back to the golden age of arcade video games in the 1980s.
 The object of the arcade game Space Invaders, released in 1978, was to defend the player's territory (represented by the bottom of the screen) against waves of incoming enemies.
 The game featured shields that could be used to strategically obstruct enemy attacks on the player and assist the player in defending their territory, though not to expressly protect the territory.
 The 1980 game Missile Command changed that by giving shields a more strategic role.
 In the game, players could obstruct incoming missiles, and there were multiple attack paths in each attack wave.
-Missile Command was also the first of its kind to make use of a pointing device, a trackball, enabling players to use a crosshair.
-The innovation was ahead of its time and anticipated the genre's later boom, which was paved by the wide adoption of the computer mouse.
-Additionally, in Missile Command, the sole target of the attackers is the base, not a specific player character.
-For these reasons, some regard it as the first true game in the genre.
+Additionally, in Missile Command, the targets of the attackers are the bases and cities, not a specific player character.

 While later arcade games like Defender (1981) and Choplifter (1982) lacked the strategy element of Missile Command, they began a trend of games that shifted the primary objective to defending non-player items.
 In these games, defending non-players from waves of attackers is key to progressing.
 Parker Brothers' 1982 title Star Wars: The Empire Strikes Back for the Atari 2600 was one of the first tie-ins to popularize the base defense style.
 The concept of waves of enemies attacking the base in single file (in this case AT-ATs) proved a formula that was subsequently copied by many games as the shift from arcade to PC gaming began.
 Players were now able to choose from different methods of obstructing attackers' progress.
 Sorcerer's Apprentice for the Atari 2600 featured Mickey Mouse and was first published in 1983.